vandres/craft-contact-form-extended/README.md

 # Contact Form Extended

-Adds functionality to the Contact Form plugin
+Adds functionality to the Contact Form plugin.

+For now, it adds an additional simple spam check.

 ## Requirements